asad4237/kafka-connect-jdbc/README.md

 ```
 ./mvnw clean package

+or copy the jar file from the root of this repo master/confluentinc-kafka-connect-jdbc-10.4.1.zip
 ```

 3. Copy the JAR from target to all Kafka Connect workers under a directory set by plugin.path